Creating a Route 53 Hosted Zone

 is-production = var.is_production

-environment-name = var.environment
+environment-name = var.environment_name

-owner = var.github_owner
+owner = var.owner

 infrastructure_support = var.infrastructure_support